 Fresh henna is the best henna and will yield the best results, but if you plan to store henna for a couple of months or more, keep it in the fridge.
 This will keep the henna cool and safe for a good amount of time.

 Keep the Henna in a Clean Dry Place

-Well, that’s more or less all there is to know about henna, about its creation, application, and storage.
+Well, that’s more or less all there is to know about henna and its creation, application, and storage.
 Hope you learned something and enjoyed my article.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.